jeceljr/SoftCoreCompare/README.md

 select the right version of the Skywater 130nm PDK to generate the hardware for the cores.

+If the program can't find OpenLane then it won't show the 'Collect ASIC Data" button.
+Despite having a working installation via Nix I had to install it again via "python3 -m pip install --upgrade openlane" for the application to find it.

 ## FPGAS

 Field Programmable Gate Arrays can implement any digital circuit up to a size